 Benefits of raising your own chickens:

-- They produce good nitrogen-rich manure that when mixed with your compost is great for plants.
+Fertilizer: Chicken manure is an excellent source of natural fertilizer that can help improve soil quality and produce healthier plants.
+They produce good nitrogen-rich manure that when mixed with your compost, is excellent for plants.

 For the beginner, we recommend either buying a couple of young female chickens that have just started to lay eggs, or a few baby chicks that have already hatched.
 You can also buy fertilized eggs and keep them in an incubator until they hatch, but baby chicks are much easier to deal with when you’re just starting out.